jeffrey-anderson/aws-redshift-challenge/README.md

 The marketing manager created a snapshot called ``inital-state-with-data`` for you to use in your evaluation.
 The admin user is ``awsuser`` and the password is ``H0ppyIPA``.
 They use a cluster of four (4) dc2.large nodes in production.
 The snapshot and most recent source data is in the Ohio region.
-The first thing you do is create a new cluster by restoring the snapshot.
+The first thing you do is restore the cluster from the snapshot making sure to choose VPC Security Group **redshift-from-nw-guest** and add the **myRedshiftRole** IAM role.

 ## Current Design